5000 Special Topics

 - Selects Final from the Findings drop-down menu.

-If the death certificate or autopsy is received after the investigation has been closed, the investigator documents the receipt in a closed stage addendum contact.
+If CCI receives the death certificate, medical examiner’s findings, or autopsy report after the investigation has been closed, the investigator documents the receipt in a closed stage addendum contact.
+The investigator must notify the required people and entities of the edits or corrections made using Form 2957 Notification of Changes Made to a Child Care Investigation Report.

-5314.5 When an Extension Is Needed for Autopsy Results or Criminal Investigation
+5313 Requesting an Extension Due to Pending Autopsy or Criminal Investigation Results

 See 4611.1 Criteria for Requesting Additional Time to Complete the Investigation.